Categorizing trail camera nature photos with vision AI (2024 guide for a Python Jupyter notebook using the REST API)

 Integrating with the API

-Now that we have our model deployed and an API key, we can begin writing some code!
+Now that we have our key, let's start writing some code!

 First, let's fetch our images.
 I've selected some trail camera images, but feel free to select any images you like!